 The and the were first issued by the Director of the FBI in October 1998 and April 1999, respectively.
 Both documents have become benchmarks for assessing the quality practices and performances of DNA laboratories throughout the country.
 When the DAB’s statutory term expired, it transferred responsibility for recommending revisions of these quality assurance standards to the Scientific Working Group on DNA Analysis Methods (SWGDAM).

-The DNA Identification Act of 1994 also required that the FBI Laboratory ensure that all DNA laboratories that are federally operated, receive federal funds or participate in the National DNA Index System (NDIS) demonstrate compliance with the standards issued by the FBI.
-Typically documentation of a laboratory’s compliance with a stated standard has been measured through an audit process.
+The DNA Identification Act of 1994 also required that the FBI Laboratory ensure all DNA laboratories that are federally operated, receive federal funds, or participate in the National DNA Index System (NDIS) demonstrate compliance with the standards issued by the FBI.
+Typically, documentation of a laboratory’s compliance with a stated standard has been measured through an audit process.
 Such audits have been performed by forensic scientists, either internal or external to the laboratory, and serve to identify compliance with established standards.

-The Audit Document defines and interprets each standard, with added discussion points clarifying the criteria necessary for compliance.
-Additionally, the document is structured such that criteria, which overlap between the FBI issued standards and the corresponding ASCLD/LAB elements, share a consistent interpretative view.
+The audit document defines and interprets each standard, with added discussion points clarifying the criteria necessary for compliance.
+Additionally, the document is structured such that criteria, which overlap between the FBI-issued standards and the corresponding American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) elements, share a consistent interpretative view.

-Effective with the July 2009 audit documents and for audits conducted in accordance with the Quality Assurance Standards effective July 1, 2009, separate audit documents will be used for forensic and databasing laboratories.
+Active with the September 2011 audit documents and for audits conducted in accordance with the Quality Assurance Standards effective September 1, 2011, separate audit documents will be used for forensic and databasing laboratories.